qascade/dcr/GSSoC_GUIDELINES.md

 Looking forward to some meaningful contributions and collaborations.

-Wishing you the Best of Luck!
+Wishing you the Best of Luck!!🚀
 Shubh Karman Singh